Strawberry Eton Mess with Homemade Strawberry Sauce

 - 1 teaspoon vanilla

 - 1 pound ripe strawberries, sliced

-- Pour contents of pan into a fine mesh sieve placed over a bowl or large spouted measuring cup.
+- Pour contents of the pan into a fine-mesh sieve placed over a bowl or large spouted measuring cup.
 Press liquid through the sieve.

 - Crumble meringue cookies.
 Set aside.